Who hasn’t heard the saying keeping up with the Joneses.

-Whether it’s Facebook, Instagram or Twitter you will no doubt have someone or know someone in your network that loves to take pictures, “show off”, their latest purchase and advertise how great their lives are.
+Whether it’s Facebook, Instagram or Twitter we all no doubt have someone or know someone in your network that loves to take pictures, “show off”, their latest purchase and advertise how great their lives are.

 The falseness of keeping up with the Joneses

-I’ve personally known people that on the surface have appeared to be doing very well and have all the trappings of success and everything we attribute modern success to look like, such as the material trappings associated with it,such as nice cars, big houses and holidays when they have wanted, the thing is that these same people are going through life like swans.
+I’ve personally known people that on the surface have appeared to be doing very well for themselves and have all the trappings of success and everything we attribute modern success to look like, such as the nice cars, big houses and luxury holidays when they have wanted.

 Reviewing your financial mindset